* Nikkei drops 1.7 pct; Topix down 1.4 pct

 "Eight thousand five hundred is the supporting line for manykinds of options and futures trading.
 Many investors have 8,500put options.
 If the price breaks down below 8,500, ... maybe themarket could go down to 8,200, 8,300."

-According to Thomson Reuters I/B/E/S, Japanese companies areforecast to post an average 57 percent year-on-year rise inearnings in 2012, down from an earlier estimate of 73 percentfour months ago, after a 23 percent year-on-year decline lastyear, when the country was hit by a massive earthquake andtsunami as well as a nuclear meltdown and fallout.
+According to Thomson Reuters I/B/E/S, Japanese companies areforecast to post an average 57 percent year-on-year rise inearnings in 2012, down from an earlier estimate of 73 percentfour months ago.
+Japanese firms posted a 23 percent year-on-yeardecline last year, when the country was hit by a massiveearthquake and tsunami and suffered the effects of a nuclearmeltdown and fallout.

 The benchmark Nikkei is up 2 percent so far this year,trailing a 14.6 percent rise in the S&P 500